Bachelor of Science in Canine Studies

 - Coursework must be taken at an institution of higher education accredited by an agency recognized by the U.S. Department of Education.
 Or, if transferring from a foreign institution, accredited by the equivalent of the country’s Department of Education.

 - Coursework is verified by the submission of official academic transcript(s) of record from the awarding institution(s).
-Applicants request that the academic institution(s) from which they took the course work send copies of official transcripts directly to Bergin University's Office of Admissions.
+Applicants request that the academic institution(s) from which they took the course work send copies of official transcripts directly to Bergin College's Office of Admissions.

 - All transferred credits are calculated as semester credits.
 If the submitted transcript indicates that credits are based on quarters, then the credits will be converted to semester credits using the formula of 2/3 x quarter credits = semester credits.